guentherc/Ponziani/PonzianiComponents/index.md

 	a component which can be used to list the moves (including comments and variations) of a chess game either in tabular or inline mode

 ### Chess API ###
-There is also a [Chess API](api/PonzianiComponents.Chesslib.html) included, offering chess related functionality like legal move generation, PGN parsing and ECO classification
+There is also a [Chess API](api/PonzianiComponents.Chesslib.html) included, offering chess and chess960 related functionality like legal move generation, PGN parsing and ECO classification

 ## Installation ##

-`dotnet add package PonzianiComponents --version 0.2.0`
+`dotnet add package PonzianiComponents --version 0.2.1`

 ## License ##